-One of the big successes of the project was the creation of the Friends of Phipps Bridge; they are a community association created in early 2011 focusing on local social aspirations.
-The group has been well received in the area and run events such as litter picks with the local school, eco-focused training and their successful summer event.
-The event saw over 400 people turn up to share food, have fun in the games and races and listen to live music; as the event was well received by the community the first year, they ran another event this year.
+The creation of the Friends of Phipps Bridge (a community association) in early 2011, which focuses on local social aspirations.
+The group has been well received in the area and run events such as litter picks with the local school and eco-focused training.
+Their summer event is always a success, with people turning up in their hundreds to share food, enjoy games and races and listen to live music.

 The draught proofing day at Mitcham Parish Church saw faith groups and local residents to connect and share new skills.